mu-semtech/mu-project/TUTORIALS.md

 Our end-users access the services through EmberJS application.
 This provides us with an integrated, styled and flexible view of the enabled microservices.
 We’ll create a new ember application to allow end-users to list, create, and delete authors.
 The advised way to build and develop EmberJS applications is using ember-cli.

-You can install ember-cli from ember-cli.com, or you can use the ember-docker found at https://github.com/madnificent/docker-ember .
-Our examples assume you’ll use ember-docker.
+You can install ember-cli by following the instructions on [the emberjs website](https://cli.emberjs.com/), or you can keep everything in docker using the [ember-docker scripts](https://github.com/madnificent/docker-ember).
+Our examples assume you’ll use ember-docker, which provides the `edi` and `eds` commands.
+If you're using a globally installed ember-cli, simply remove `edi` from any commands and replace `eds` with `ember serve`.

 #### Build a new app